jeffknupp/blog/content/2012-12-10-linkrdr-rises-from-the-ashes.md

 That's it.
 The entire application.
 It's exactly what my ideal application would do, but no more.
 And it's implemented in the simplest way possible:

-* Links are gathered by querying the Twitter search API with simple, hardcoded queries.
+* Links are gathered by querying the Twitter search API with simple, hard-coded queries.
 * Categories are restricted to a dozen or so software focused keywords
 * The mobile app will be for Android (because I own a Galaxy S3) and use PhoneGap as the development platform (because I don't feel like writing Java and most of the functionality is incredibly straightforward).
 * The web facing portion will be written in Django because I miss doing Django development.
 It's also often the source of  blog posts others find helpful.
 I definitely would have used Flask otherwise.